Guide to the Albert S. and Patricia Aiken World War II papers

 Albert S. Aiken was born in Baltimore, Maryland, in 1917.
 He graduated from high school in Washington, D. C. and attended the University of Maryland at College Park.
 Aiken learned to fly at the College Park Airport and at the Schrom Airport in Greenbelt, Maryland.
 He entered the U. S. Army Air Corps as a flying cadet and graduated from the flight school at Randolph Field in San Antonio, Texas, and then from the Air Corps Advanced Flying School at Kelly Field, Texas, in March 1941.
 He was assigned to a pursuit squadron of P-40 fighters, and served in the Aleutian Islands for two years.
 Aiken was awarded the Distinguished Flying Cross and Air Medal for his service in World War II.
 In 1946, he taught flying at the Air University and flew surplus aircraft to Chile as a member of the U. S. Air Force.
 Aiken also served three years in Japan as commanding officer of the 39th Fighter Squadron, and later at the Pentagon, in Portugal, and at Andrews Air Force Base, where he retired as the chief of operations at the rank of lieutenant colonel.
 He died in Annapolis, Maryland, in 2000.

 The collection consists of the World War II era and related papers of fighter pilot Albert S. Aiken.
 The collection contains: seven letters Aiken wrote to his fiancé, Patricia O’Brian, while serving in Alaska during World War II (March-June 1942); an account by Patricia Aiken concerning her experiences on the home front during World War II; xerographic copies of a portion of an official history of the 11th Air Force and other related documents; three issues of the magazine, Form One, published by the Flying Cadets of 1941 (Dec.
 1940, Feb., March 1941); three issues of Air Force: Official Service Journal of the U. S. Army Air Forces (June, July 1943, March 1945); a copy of The Gig Sheet, a photo-illustrated album for graduates of the Flying Cadet Attachment, Air Force Advanced Flying School, Kelly Field, Texas, Class 41-B; and a World War II era scrapbook with clippings and photographs from Aiken’s service in the Aleutians.
 The original scrapbook is 52 pages in length and contained 68 black and white photographs.
-There is also a xerographic copy of the original scrapbook, which is in poor condition.
 Subjects of the photographs from the scrapbook include: fellow soldiers, aircraft, landing fields, buildings, and tents.
 The photographs were taken on Amchitka, Adak, and Cold Bay.

 Arrangement: The collection is arranged in the following order: correspondence, published materials, and the scrapbook.